rmsrosa/nbjoint/docs/source/usage.md

   show_index_in_nav: False
 ```

-## Binding via the configuration file
+## Jointing via the configuration file

 Suppose the notebooks are in a subsubdirectory named `nb_alice`, as indicated by the key `path_to_notes`, in the configuration file.
 The indexed notebooks are the following: